threekeytherapy/threekeytherapy.com/_workshops/bodytherapy.md

 Treatments will help you feel relaxed and present in your body, with a clearer mind, and more able to fully enjoy life and navigate change.
 Or feel a sudden desire to sign up to a pottery course and start wearing purple ¯\\_(ツ)_/¯

 ---

-> Most emotional, psychological, and physical disorders are caused by tension in the nervous system

----

-## Why we work with the nervous system

-The body and mind are deeply interconnected.
-If there is pain in the body, it affects the psyche; and if you are under psychological pressure, it manifests in the body.
-Your body reflects your mental well-being – the physical and mental are not two separate elements, but one whole.

-The body is always the first to signal that something is wrong.
-And the body also suffers the consequences of all our actions – or lack thereof.
-These consequences manifest as tension, blockages, and pain in the body.

-The nervous system is where the body and mind connect, which is one of the reasons why Manuvision body therapy works through the nervous system.

----